Magic Lantern Video & Book Store

 History of The Films

-Japanese auteur director Akira Kurosawa [1910-98] co-wrote and directed "Seven Samurai", which was released in Japan in April 1954, with U.S. release in November 1956.
+Japanese auteur director Akira Kurosawa [1910-98] co-wrote and directed the black-and-white "Seven Samurai", which was released in Japan in April 1954, with U.S. release in November 1956.
 The film was for a time the highest-grossing Japanese film, and raised the standards for production of Japanese cinema.
 The original Japanese version ran 207 minutes, while the U.K. release ran 150 minutes and the U.S. release ran 141 minutes; re-release prints in the 1990s had several scenes restored, and recent DVDs run as long as 204 minutes.

-Director John Sturges developed a Western script based closely on the plot of "Seven Samurai"; filming took place on location in Mexico, using widescreen Cinemascope cameras.
+Director John Sturges developed a Western script based closely on the plot of "Seven Samurai"; filming took place on location in Mexico, using widescreen Cinemascope cameras and color film.
 The U.S. release of "The Magnificent Seven" was in October 1960; the film reached Japan in May 1961.
 The musical score by Elmer Bernstein was nominated for an Oscar.
 The film was a huge hit, giving a boost to the careers of several of the main actors, and was followed by three sequels – "Return of The Seven" [1966], "Guns of The Magnificent Seven" [1969], and "The Magnificent Seven Ride" [1972] – and a two-season TV series in 1998-2000.
 (The 1984 Italian 'swords & sandals' remake "The Seven Magnificent Gladiators" starring Lou Ferrigno is best forgotten.)

 "The Seven Samurai"